zkFold/zkfold-cardano/e2e-test/README.md

 ### Plonk

-Run the `00-init-addrs.sh` to initialize the system, you also need to transfer money to addresses.
+Run the `00-init-addrs.sh` to initialize the system.

+Transfer some ada to all generated addresses.

-To start a transaction you need to run the following 5 scripts.
+To perform the transactions, run the following 4 scripts.

-- `plonk/01-init-transaction.sh` for publishing Plutus scripts on the blockchain.
+- `plonk/01-init-transaction.sh` to publish Plutus scripts on the blockchain.
-- `plonk/02-transfer-transaction.sh` to create rewards when burning tokens.
+- `plonk/02-transfer-transaction.sh` to set up a reward for burning a token.
-- `plonk/03-minting-transaction.sh` creation and sending of tokens.
+- `plonk/03-minting-transaction.sh` to mint and send a token to the owner.
-- `plonk/04-burning-transaction.sh` burning and receiving rewards.
+- `plonk/04-burning-transaction.sh` to burn the token and receive the reward.

 You can also see all wallet at `05-show-all.sh`.